ignacioricci/chateau-theme/README.md

 ## Theme Description

 Chateau is a lightweight & minimalistic WordPress Theme.
 It’s build with pure XHTML/CSS.
 No images whatsoever!
 It focuses on getting the content delivered in a fast and elegant way.
 The creation of Chateau consumed a lot of time and effort.
-Nonetheless, it’s super affordable. **Yoo got it for just 1.99 USD!**.

 ## Features